 A free, online placement test is available to determine if the student has the math skills needed to enroll in this course.

-Students must purchase a required textbook and lab kit for this course:
+Students must purchase a required lab kit for this course:

 This course requires a properly maintained computer with high-speed internet access and an up-to-date web browser (such as Chrome or Firefox).
 The student must be able to communicate with the instructor via email.
 Visit the Technical Requirements and Support page for more details.